Sihayo kaXongo: Early life

-By 1864 Sihayo was chief of an important stretch of the kingdom's border with the British Colony of Natal on the Buffalo River, in the south-west of the kingdom.
-He made his homestead, known by English speakers as a kraal, on the bank of the river near Rorke's Drift.
+Afterwards Sihayo enjoyed a close relationship with Cetshwayo; he sat on his iBandla (royal council) and was an inDuna of the iNdabakawombe iButho.
+After Mfokazana's death Cetshwayo confirmed Sihayo as successor to Xongo's chiefdom.
+He made his homestead kwaSoxhege (Zulu:"the maze", but known to contemporary English speakers as "Sihayo's kraal") in the northern part of the Ngedla mountain overlooking the Mbhashe River valley and commanding the road from Natal into Zululand across Rorke's Drift.
 The drift was named after the Irish trader Jim Rorke who had made his home there and was a friend of Sihayo.
-Sihayo was an Anglophile who wore European clothes rather than traditional Zulu dress.
-He owned two high-quality, English-made shotguns and was reported to be a good shot at hunting.
+Sihayo was an Anglophile who wore European clothes rather than traditional Zulu dress and owned several horses and wagons.
+He also possessed two high-quality, English-made shotguns and was reported to be a good shot at hunting.
+The Mbhashe valley was very fertile and Sihayo operated several farms, utilising European-made ploughs.

-In 1864 Sihayo was confirmed as head of the Qungebe tribe of Zulu with additional territories adjoining those he already possessed.
-That same year he met with Boer leader Marthinus Wessel Pretorius to delineate the kingdom's western border with the South African Republic, which had previously been undefined and disputed.
+In 1864 Sihayo was confirmed as head of the Qungebeni and granted additional territories adjoining those he already possessed; this also brought his fighting force up to around 300 men.
+Also in 1864 Sihayo met with Boer leader Marthinus Wessel Pretorius to delineate the kingdom's western border with the South African Republic, which had previously been undefined and disputed.
 The two men jointly erected stone cairns to mark the line.